robertjchristian/pokey/README.md

 * The "simplest" test is the simplest possible example of a pokey test.
 It contains only an url.
 Later we'll see that since there is no payload, a "GET" is implied, and since there is no assertion made about the response, a "200 OK" is expected.
 * The "custom_headers" test uses custom request headers.
 So it's like simplest, but here we provide a basic authentication header among others.
 * The "rest_call_with_assertions" is an example negative-case test, where we expect something other than a "200 OK" returned from the server.
 * The "custom_headers_with_payload" test includes a request body (payload).
-Ehe existence of a payload file tells pokey we want to perform a POST.
+The existence of a payload file tells pokey we want to perform a POST.
 The payload file can be of any content type.

 _Other notes about structure:_